hrbrmstr/weatherlink/README.md

 The following functions are implemented:

   - `wl_conditions`: Get current conditions data for one station
+  - `wl_historic_conditions`: Get historic conditions data for one station
   - `wl_nodes`: Get all nodes attached to all weather stations associated with your API Key
   - `wl_sensor_activity`: Get latest reporting times for all sensors